DPotoyan/Chem324/_sources/ch01/note02.md

 4. Classical mechanics does not have a way to account for the quantization of energy.
 ```

-### Max Planck finds the right explanation for black body radiation
+### Max Planck and the trick of quantization

-- In 1900 Planck found that the theoretical curve can very closely match the experimental curve if one postulates that only the discrete (quantized) values for electromagnetic oscillators are possible.
-The iconic formula resulting from this postulate which now bears his name is $E= nh\nu$ where n=0,1,2,3 are quantum numbers of energy levels.
+- In 1900 Planck found that the theoretical curve can very closely match the experimental curve if one postulates that only discrete (quantized) values of energy are possible.

-- This means atoms and molecules absorb and emit radiation in discrete quantities, multiples of $h\nu$, which are called quanta! $E_1, E_2,E_3 …$

-- When light is emitted or absorbed, the atom or molecule jumps from one state to another and the energy difference $h\nu = E_n - E_m$ is either coming from light or is used to generate light.

 ```{admonition} Plack equation
 :class: important